Follow Mark Bernay on twitter: @phonetrips

 Evan Doorbell has several new and updated recordings that will be moved

-here when the mp3 conversion is done.
-In the meantime you can play his new
+here eventually.
+In the meantime to play his new

-Evan Doorbell has several new and updated recordings that will be moved here when the mp3 conversion is done.
-In the meantime you can play his new material here
+Evan Doorbell has several new and updated recordings that will be moved here eventually.
+In the meantime to play his new material click here

 Scroll down past the list of recordings for an explanation of what this is all about.